The History of Great Falls College

 • The Common Ground Operational Plan was put into effect.

-• The dedication of the Simulated Hospital was held on November 29.
+• The dedication of the Simulated Hospital was held on Nov.
+29.

-• The college implemented the following programs 100% online to meet the student demand for flexible scheduling: Pharmacy Technician certification, Business Administration Management AAS, and Health Informatics Technology certification.
+• The college implemented the following programs 100% online to meet the student demand for flexible scheduling: Pharmacy Technician certification, Business Administration Management AAS and Health Informatics Technology certification.

 • The Veteran Success Center opened on campus as a result of efforts by student veterans and Student Affairs staff.

-• The college welcomed the addition of the Advising center to campus as well to the consolidation and remodeling of the College’s Bookstore and Café.
+• The college welcomed the addition of the advising center to campus as well to the consolidation and remodeling of the college’s Bookstore and Café.

-• MSU – Great Falls announced the establishment of the College’s Development Board which is responsible for resource development activities.
+• MSU – Great Falls announced the establishment of the College’s Development Board, which is responsible for resource development activities.

 • Fundraising goal for beginning construction on Child Development Center is reached.